-As The Coronavirus Crisis Heats Up, Why Aren't We Hearing From The CDC?
+As The Coronavirus Crisis Heats Up, Why Isn't America Hearing From The CDC?

 At a time when the nation is desperate for authoritative information about the coronavirus pandemic, the country's foremost agency for fighting infectious disease outbreaks has gone conspicuously silent.